 Here is a short list of the many exciting things happening in Watsonville:

-I love to hear from our community, so please feel free to email me directly at: email@example.com.
+I love to hear from our community, so please feel free to email me directly by clicking here.